apache/couchdb/src/couch_plugins/README.md

 Milestone X: Later
  - Add some account/identity/maybe crypto-web-of-trust system for authors to publish “legit” plugins.
- - Sign & verify individual releases
+ - Sign & verify individual releases.

 A few more things that can happen concurrently depending on what plugins require:
- - integrate Erlang/JS tests in the installation
+ - Integrate Erlang/JS tests in the installation
- - integrate docs
+ - Integrate docs

 ## How it works

-This plugin system lives in src/couch_plugins and is a tiny CouchDB module.
+This plugin system lives in `src/couch_plugins` and is a tiny CouchDB module.

 It exposes one new API endpoint `/_plugins` that an admin user can